Meet Melody from Greyley Jerseys

 They do like to play their games though!
 Like a classroom of children with a substitute teacher, if there is novice on the job the ladies get great pleasure teasing them to see what they are made of!
 Usually by heading in the opposite direction to where the person wants them to go.
 'At Greyleys the cows are in charge of recruitment!'

-I made special friends with this lady, who wasn't interested in having her photo only having her chin scratched.
+I made special friends with this lady, who wasn't interested in having her photo taken only having her chin scratched.
 Any time I took my hand away, she'd give me a look and a nudge and I'd go back to my tickling!

 Something I found very interesting about this particular farm was their introduction of a raw milk vending machine.
-When touring Jersey Farms across Europe, Helen's parents were surprised to discover milk vending machines popping up in farmers yards all across Europe supplying raw milk to the locals.
+When touring Jersey Farms across Europe, Helen's parents were surprised to discover milk vending machines popping up in farmers yards all over supplying raw milk to the locals.
 They loved the idea!
 Before long they'd built a small processing room in an unused cow shed and in July 2017 the Greyleys Jersey Milk vending Machine opened on the old garage forecourt in Elvington.

 The milk is still pasturised so that it is safe for everyone to enjoy as raw milk is not recommended for some groups such as the elderly, very young children or pregnant women but it is as fresh as can be, from cow to vending machine in one evening.
 Open 24 hours a day, milk is vended into a free plastic bottle or into a reusable glass bottle that be purchased.